WASHINGTON (AP) - Black Friday shopping is shifting from hours spent in line to more time online.

 WASHINGTON (AP) — Black Friday shopping is shifting from hours spent in line to more time online.

-A big reason for the declines is increased online shopping, as Americans hunt down deals on their smartphones, tablets and computers.
-Another key factor: Many retailers are offering bargains long before Thanksgiving, limiting the impact of Black Friday specials.
+A big reason for the decline is increased online shopping, as Americans hunt down deals on their smartphones, tablets and computers.
+And many retailers are offering bargains long before Thanksgiving, limiting the impact of Black Friday specials.

 "The price discounting has been creeping toward Halloween," he said.